oehrlis/docker-oud/README.md

 * Upgrade of all installed packages to the latest release (yum upgrade)
 * Install the following additional packages including there dependencies:
     * *hostname* Utility to set/show the host name or domain name
     * *which* Displays where a particular program in your path is located
     * *unzip* A utility for unpacking zip files
-    * *zip* A file compression and packaging utility compatible with PKZIP
     * *tar* A GNU file archiving program
     * *gzip* A file compression and packaging utility compatible with PKZIP
-    * *procps-ng* A file compression and packaging utility compatible with PKZIP
+    * *procps-ng* System and process monitoring utilities
 * Dedicated groups for user *oracle*, oinstall (gid 1000), osdba (gid 1010), osoper (gid 1020), osbackupdba (gid 1030), oskmdba (gid 1040), osdgdba (gid 1050)
 * Operating system user *oracle* (uid 1000)
 * [OUD Base](https://github.com/oehrlis/oudbase) environment developed by [ORAdba](www.oradba.ch)
 * Create of Oracle OFA Directories see below
 * Install Oracle Server JRE 8 update 152
 * Install Oracle Fusion Middleware Infrastructure 12c (12.2.1.3)
 * Install Oracle Unified Directory 12c (12.2.1.3) collocated with Oracle Fusion Middleware